-The Lisa Huus Memorial Bursaries are available for students attending post-secondary education in British Columbia who have physical disabilities.
+The Lisa Huus Memorial Bursaries are available to students with physical disabilities who are attending post-secondary education in British Columbia or Alberta.

 Number Available: varies

-At this time applicants with a developmental disability are only eligible to apply if they also have a significant physical disability.
+Applicants with mental health challenges are invited to apply only if they also have a significant physical disability.

 How to Apply

 Apply through the Lisa Huus Bursary webpage by clicking ‘Apply now’ below Step 2.

 Applications must be completed online.
 For privacy reasons, the online system does not have the ability to store information.
 Applications need to be completed in full at one time.
 You will not be able to save and come back to your application.
 Closing the online application prior to submitting will result in loss of data so it is recommended that all necessary information and documents are gathered and accessible prior to starting an application.

 To be considered complete, your application to the Lisa Huus Memorial Fund must include:

 - Academic information

 - including an academic transcript for at least two years of study